richardvidvidzrakou98/taskflow/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🔧 Development Notes
+## Development Notes

-- **Data Persistence**: Uses JSON files for simplicity, can be easily migrated to databases
+- **Data Persistence**: Uses in-memory storage for production compatibility (data resets on deployment)
+- **Production Database**: For persistent storage, integrate with PostgreSQL, MongoDB, or other databases
 - **Authentication**: Custom implementation for educational purposes
 - **RBAC**: Comprehensive role-based access control system
 - **Error Handling**: Robust error boundaries and user feedback
 - **Performance**: Optimized with React best practices and Tailwind CSS

-## 📞 Support
+## Support

 For support, please open an issue in the GitHub repository or contact the development team.

 ---

-Built with ❤️ using Next.js and TypeScript
+Built with using Next.js and TypeScript